bravetechnologycoop/BraveSensor/firmware/README.md

 As a part of the second stage of the Travis CI process, the formatting of all firmware code located in the `/src` and `/test` folders is checked using clang-format, as specified in the .clang-format file. clang-format version 12.0.0 is used in order to be compatible with Travis.
 To format all code in these folders, run the clang-format-all.py script.

-Addittionally, all firmware code located in the `/src` folder is checked using cppcheck for potential problems.
+Additionally, all firmware code located in the `/src` folder is checked using cppcheck for potential problems.
 Both checks must be free of errors for the stage to pass.

 # v3.2 Argon INS Firmware